polkafoundry/redkite-help-center/docs/guides/before-joining-idos.md

 <img src="./image26.png" width="700"/>

 ::: warning NOTE
+The "Apply Whitelist" button is disabled in the following cases:

+1. Wrong Network.
+You must select the network on your wallet that matches the network in the pool.

+    E.g, The Network of Pool is BSC Network -> You must select BSC Network on your wallet.

-“Apply Whitelist” Button is disabled if you do not meet the conditions to apply for whitelisting.
-For example, if you have not achieved min tier of pool:
+2. You do not meet the conditions to apply for whitelisting.

-* An error message is displayed in the header as in the following screen.
+    For example, if you have not achieved min tier of pool, an error message is displayed in the header as in the following screen.
-* “Apply Whitelist” button is disabled
 :::

 <img src="./image19.png" width="700"/>